4 Introduction to Microbial Genomics

 4.3 Sampling & Sequencing

-For ancient DNA samples, screenings for organisms of interest is usually performed on “shotgun” sequencing data, which can then be either further gnomically analysed following species identification or the library will be enriched for organisms identified during screening.
+For ancient DNA samples, screening for organisms of interest is usually performed on “shotgun” sequencing data, which can then be either further genomically analysed following species identification or the library will be enriched for organisms identified during screening.
 Prior to sequencing, laboratory workflows, and particularly library building setups, can have a major impact on your final output (e.g. if you are interested in RNA/ssDNA viruses but have dsDNA libraries).

-Accordingly, what organism you can find is highly dependent on the sample and where it was taken from.
-For example, if the organism of interest enters the bloodstream, teeth, which are vascularized and are excellent DNA archives, will probably be a good choice for sampling.
+Accordingly, what organism you can find in your data is highly dependent on the sample and where it was taken from.
+For example, if the organism of interest enters the bloodstream, teeth, which are vascularised and are excellent DNA archives, will probably be a good choice for sampling.
 Some pathogens (e.g. Mycobacterium leprae) are present in higher quantities within lesions caused by their infections, making those lesions better suited for sampling.
 In the case of infections, which are unlikely to be retrievable from hard tissue, calcified nodules can be an interesting type of sample.
 Bone will generally be less well suited, with some exceptions.
 Integrated viruses and retroviruses will be likelier to be found in samples types with higher host DNA, such as the petrous bone or the ossicles.
 And early childhood infection can also be found within low remodelling cortical bone.

 Some Myths to Dispel…